Deepan-Karmakar/p5.js-tutorial/Getting-started-with-WebGL-in-p5.md

 All rotation functions take a numerical parameter in radians.

 # Camera and view
-In webgl mode, there are currently 3 camera functions.
+In WEBGL mode, there are currently 3 camera functions.

 ```javascript
 camera(x,y,z)